boyleconnor/DEP-Conditions-API/xxxx-conditions-api.rst

-The problem with this design pattern (authentication based on HTTP method) is that it includes information about an action to determine whether a user is allowed to perform an application, breaking clean encapsulation that otherwise cleanly separates action from rule throughout the framework.
+The problem with this design pattern (authentication based on HTTP method) is that it includes information about an action to determine whether a user is allowed to perform an application, breaking clean encapsulation that otherwise separates action from rule throughout the framework.

-Django Rest Framework's permissions' encapsulation is further limited in that their rule-checking method must take ``view`` as argument, thus limiting each Permission's usability to authenticating in the context of a view (as opposed to, say, in a template to determine whether a link should be displayed).
+Django Rest Framework's permissions' encapsulation is further limited in that their rule-checking method must take ``view`` as an argument, thus limiting each Permission's usability to authenticating in the context of a view (as opposed to, say, in a template to determine whether a link should be displayed).

 Django Rules
 ------------